OnArrow/recite_word/Lesson/Part 02/01/Lesson 07.md

    I tried to make myself better, but I failed

    I tried to pay attention, but I couldn't bear it

+   I'm gonna start a fitness the month after next
    ```

 8. `A be full of B`